 Should Retirees Really Try To Live Off Of The Dividend Income?

-Dale has nearly 8000 followers on Seeking Alpha, you can join in and follow.
+Dale has over 9000 followers on Seeking Alpha, you can join in and follow.

 You can also follow Cut The Crap Investing.